Skip to content

 Is there a registration fee?

-Yes, regular registration is $90, student registration is $20.
+Yes, regular registration is $119.
 We also have a Friend of the Conference ticket for $200 if you’d like to help contribute to conference expenses.
+Scholarships are available.
+You can request a scholarship during your application, or email if you need assistance.
+The deadline to request a scholarship is February 18, 2025.

 What should I do if I need to cancel?